-Online Minecraft summer & half-term camps designed around your neurodivergent child
+Online Minecraft summer camps designed around your neurodivergent child

-In small, carefully managed groups, your child will collaborate with fellow Minecraft fans to dream up and build their own projects, contribute to epic group builds, and develop real creative and technical skills along the way - all inside the blocky world they already love.
+In small, carefully managed groups, campers will dream up their own projects, contribute to epic group builds, try challenges and mini-games and build confidence — all inside the blocky world they already love.

 Is this right for my child?